 Cream Cheese Wontons are a favorite in many Chinese restaurants.
-These are so easy to make at home and with this recipe, I can show you how you can recreate your favorite recipe at home.
+These are so easy to make at home and with this recipe, I will show you how you can recreate your favorite Chinese appetizer at home.

-You may want to serve these with some Sweet and Sour Sauce.
-I can show you a great recipe for sweet and sour sauce that is easy to make, this recipe actually has lemons and oranges in it.
+You may want to serve these with sweet and sour sauce.
+This is a great recipe for a sweet and sour sauce that is easy to make, this recipe actually has lemons and oranges in it.
 You may not need to go out for these anymore with this simple recipe.
-These would also go great with some hot mustard.
+These would also go great with Chinese mustard sauce.

 When filling the wontons it is a good idea to place a damp towel over the wonton shells.
 They can dry out if you do not keep them covered.

 Looking for more take out favorites?
-Try some of these favorite Chinese take out menu items.
+Try these Recipes

 Cream Cheese Wontons